Generalized Josephson effect in an asymmetric double-well potential at finite temperatures: Generalized Josephson effect

-The $y$-axis in Fig.~\ref{Fig: f isolines} is characterized by an equal population of the energy eigenstates, implying $\delta N_{01}=0$.
-This can be achieved either in the case of high temperatures or in the case of nearly degenerated energy levels $E_{0/1}$ in the double-well, i.e, $\Delta E \approx 0 $.
+The pure state case $f=1$, for which standard Josephson equations hold, is realized for $k_B T \ll \Delta \tilde{E}^i$, allowing for the maximum possible oscillation amplitude.
+The opposite regime of $f=0$ can be achieved either in the case of high temperatures or in the case of nearly degenerated initial energy levels $\tilde{E}_{0/1}^i$ in the double-well, i.e, $\Delta \tilde{E}^i \approx 0 $.
 Nearly degenerated energy levels appear for very high potential barriers between the two wells.
 In such a geometry the populations of each well become weakly coupled, as can be seen in the Eqs.~(\ref{eq: psiLR single particle}) and (\ref{eqn: constants}).
-This is exactly the regime, where the system can be seen as two \emph{separate}, weakly interacting systems (often referred to as coupled BECs), as it is done, e.g., in the Bose-Hubbard model \cite{PhysRevA.55.4318}.
-For instance in the case of a symmetric potential the population imbalance reads $Z(t)=\delta N_{LR}\cos (\Delta E t/\hbar)/N$.
-The degree of fragmentation in this case becomes $1- f\approx 1- \delta N_{LR}/N\in [0,1]$, such that all amplitudes $\delta N_{LR}$ for the population imbalance are possible.
-Here also we get a clear interpretation of the \emph{fragmentation}: for $1-f=1$ we get $\delta N_{LR}\approx 0$ and the system is maximally fragmented with $N/2$ particles in each well.
-For $1-f=0$, we find a fully coherent motion of all $N$ particles such that each well is emptied entirely once per oscillation period.
+This is exactly the regime, where the system can be seen as two \emph{separate}, weakly interacting systems (often referred to as coupled BECs), as it is done, e.g., in the Bose-Hubbard model \cite{pitaevskii2016bose, PhysRevA.55.4318}.